GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/DeveloperGuidelines.rst

 Alias/Typedef Names
 -------------------
 Alias and typedefs should be the case of the underlying type that they alias.
-If no clear format is apperent, as is the case with `double`, then use `camelCase <https://en.wikipedia.org/wiki/Camel_case>`__
+If no clear format is apparent, as is the case with `double`, then use `camelCase <https://en.wikipedia.org/wiki/Camel_case>`__

 Namespace Names